Get Involved!

 Green Club

-Advisors: Mrs. Adams and Mr. Kowalski
+Advisors: Mrs. Adams & Mr. Kowalski

 An environmental awareness group open to all students.